I think you’ll agree with me that writing persuasive essays can sometimes be difficult, as you have to effectively convince your audience and readers!

 So this blog article sourced from Prentice Hall’s Grammar and Composition provides you the step-by-step guide in writing persuasive essays.

-Before starting though, consider that the three stages of writing for all types of essays are: prewriting, writing and revising.
+Before starting though, consider that generally, the three stages of writing for all types of essays are: prewriting, writing and revising.

 Step 1: Plan your topic accordingly

 First, choose a topic appropriate to the length requirement of your persuasive essay that allows for factual analysis and defence of your argument as you persuade your audience and readers.